PostHog/posthog-integration-planner/1-getting hogpilled.md

-# Winning on purpose: getting started with PostHog
+# Getting HogPilled: how to win with PostHog

 Most startups fail, and most startups that win do it by accident.